Frequently Asked Questions

 We do not train aggressive dogs.
 Nonetheless, we train dogs who are reactive.
 If you are not sure if your dog is demonstrating signs of reactivity or aggression we can determine the best course of action during our in-home evaluation.

 All pets must be up-to-date with their vaccinations so that we do not risk spreading diseases to other clients’ pets.
-We do make exceptions for pets who are unable to be vaccinated due to medical reasons, and we do accept titers as proof of immunity.
+We do make exceptions for pets who are unable to be vaccinated due to medical reasons.

 Training can start early in a dog’s life.
 In fact, we recommend beginning basic training as soon as you bring a new puppy home, which is usually around 8 weeks of age.
 Early training helps build a strong foundation for desirable behaviors and socialization.